ashalfarhan/learn-eth/README.md

 ## Workspaces

-This project is managed by [yarn workspace](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to optimize dependency between different package
+This project is managed by **npm workspace** to optimize dependency between different packages

 List of workspaces: